MartinHepperle/Epson-HX-20/assembler/readme.md

 if your code as a different origin. sim6301 also has a command line option to read a command file with such presets, if you wish.

-We can unassamble memory to make sure that everything is correct.
+We can unassemble memory to make sure that everything was loaded correct.

 <code>>u a40 1B
 0a40    86 03           ldaa #03